belomaxorka/Captcha/README.md

 <img src="<?php echo $builder->inline(); ?>" />
 ```

-You'll be able to get the code and compare it with a user input :
+You'll be able to get the code and compare it with a user input:

 ```php
 <?php